 For all of these reasons, checking, analysing, and rectifying firewall configurations is necessary for efficient network performance and security.

 Likewise, and as covered above, firewall vendors will provide best practice guidance for securely configuring their devices which may change over time and will release security and functionality updates.
-Organisations often treat firewalls as a ‘set and forget’ device when they would be kept under ongoing review and management given their importance to your business.
+Organisations often treat firewalls as a ‘set and forget’ device when in fact, they should be kept under ongoing review and management given their importance to your business.

 What are the steps of a firewall ruleset and configuration review?